wychwitch/lorekeeper-services-docker/README.md

 git clone https://github.com/wychwitch/lorekeeper-services-docker.git
 ```

-Navigate to where you cloned it and copy & edit the `.env.example` file variables as needed, taking care that the database info matches the info in your lorekeeper's .env file!
+Navigate to where you cloned it and copy & edit the `.env.example` file variables as needed, taking care that the database info matches the info in your **Lorekeeper**'s .env file!

 ```bash
 cp .env.example .env
 ```

+In your **Lorekeeper**'s .env file, open that up and change the `DATABASE_HOST`'s value to `backend`!

 Launch and build the services using docker compose